CS-DS-125/125book/py4e_rst/01-intro.rst

 the resulting machine language into a file for later execution.

-If you have a Windows system, often these executable machine language programs have a suffix of “.exe” or “.dll” which stand for “executable” and “dynamic link library” respectively.
+If you have a Windows system, often these executable machine language programs have a suffix of ".exe" or ".dll" which stand for "executable" and "dynamic link library" respectively.
 In Linux and Macintosh, there is no suffix that uniquely marks a file as executable.

 If you were to open an executable file in a text editor, it would look